Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Set-AzureRmDataFactoryV2.md

 ```

 ### -Location
-The geographic region to create the data factory.
+The geographic region in which to create the data factory.

 ```yaml
 Type: String